inria-paris-robotics-lab/prl_containers/README.md

 # :hammer_and_wrench: Install docker

 A Docker Engine must be installed with a version higher than 19.03.
 See [offical instructions](https://docs.docker.com/engine/install/ubuntu/) for updating your system.

+You might also want to install the nvidia runtime as [described here](https://docs.docker.com/config/containers/resource_constraints/#gpu).

+If you are using the lab machine, this should already be correctly setup.

 # :house: Start the robot using the docker images